A Journey of Seeking Pressure and Forces in the Nucleon: Decomposition of QCD EMT and Ambiguities on Form Factor

 \section{Decomposition of QCD EMT and Ambiguities on $\bar{C}$ Form Factor}

 In the originally proposed parametrization of the QCD EMT using GFFs~\citep{Ji:1996ek}, a $\bar{C}$ form factor is introduced to account for the non-conservation terms,

 where $i=q,g$ represents quarks and gluons.
 However, there are different decompositions of the EMT operator, and $\bar{C}_i$ is closely related to these definitions.
-In Ji's three-term decomposition~\cite{Ji:1994av,Ji:1995sv}, the quark and gluon tensor EMT are required to be traceless.
-Therefore, $\bar{C}_{q,g}$ becomes the quark and gluon scalar form factor as shown in Eq.
-(3) and (4) of~\cite{Ji:2025gsq}.
+In Ji's three-term decomposition~\cite{Ji:1994av,Ji:1995sv}, the quark and gluon tensor EMTs are required to be traceless.
+Therefore, $\bar{C}_{q,g}$ becomes the quark and gluon scalar form factors as shown in Eq.~(3) and (4) of~\cite{Ji:2025gsq}.

-More generally, there could be other options for the EMT operator~\cite{Hatta:2018sqd}.
-For example, the decomposition in the present paper is based on Ji's decomposition with an extra rearrangement, as shown in Eq. (\ref{eq:EMT-QCD}).
+More generally, there could be other options for decomposing the EMT operators.
+For example, the decomposition in the present paper is based on Ji's decomposition with an extra rearrangement, as shown in Eq.~(\ref{eq:EMT-QCD}).
 Consequently, the trace of quark EMT is required to be the sigma term $\bar{\psi}m\psi$, while the gluon tensor EMT is traceless.
-Therefore, $\bar{C}_{q,g,a}$ is expressed using the quark and gluon scalar form factors and the sigma term form factor, as shown in Eq. (\ref{eq:FF-q}) - (\ref{eq:FF-tr}), which can be written as,
+Therefore, $\bar{C}_{q,g,a}$ is expressed using the quark and gluon scalar form factors and the sigma term form factor, as shown in Eq.~(\ref{eq:FF-q}) - (\ref{eq:FF-tr}), which can be written as,

 In summary, $\bar{C}$ depends on the choices of EMT operators.
 Only when a specific version of EMT is given, can its expression be derived unambiguously.